Power Computing Corporation: Acquisition of assets by Apple

 At MacWorld Boston in August, Power Computing President Joel Kocher unsuccessfully tried to convince attendees to rally against Apple's stiff new licensing policies.
 He and other executives resigned soon afterwards as Power Computing's board chose to be acquired instead.

 On September 2, 1997, Apple Computer bought key assets of Power Computing for more than $100 million in Apple stock and roughly $10 million in cash.
-As part of the deal, Power Computing became an Apple subsidiary and Apple got back the license that allowed Power Computing to sell Macintosh-based machines.
-Apple also got some engineers and other employees that were absorbed into Apple's workforce; the rest were laid off.
+As part of the deal, Apple got back the license that allowed Power Computing to sell Macintosh-based machines, also obtaining "the right to retain key employees with expertise in direct marketing, distribution, and engineering".
 Some of them helped created Apple's next generation of technologies like the iMac.
+Contrary to impressions given by some reporting and the title of Apple's own press release, Apple did not acquire Power Computing itself.
+Indeed, Power Computing merely emphasised the withdrawal of its license, reprinting the Apple press release, and encouraging potential buyers to hurry while stocks of its clone models remained.

+The company had planned to offer Wintel clones before losing the Apple license, and announced its PowerTrip line of Wintel laptop computers.
+However, regulatory delays to the Apple deal, delaying receipt of the agreed funds, and lawsuits from suppliers forced the company to downsize, and with the PowerTrip line subsequently cancelled due to "lacklustre sales and manufacturing problems", the company was described as being in "dire straits", looking "to find a new way to sell, manufacture and service" and hoping to introduce a new strategy and new products in the spring of 1998.

-Originally, Power Computing announced that they would be spun off by Apple and start making Wintel clones.
-However, Power Computing was forced to halt operations in December 1997, when the company was hit with lawsuits from its suppliers.
-As the parent company, Apple had to settle the lawsuits out of court and pay undisclosed amounts of money on behalf of Power Computing.
-As a result, Apple decided to instead absorb Power Computing into Apple and sell off any assets.
-By late January 1998, the last of Power Computing's physical assets were auctioned off, and Power Computing shareholders were mailed Apple Computer shares representing their pro rata share in the now-defunct corporation.
+Parts shortages forced the company to halt production in 1997, and by late January 1998, the last of Power Computing's physical assets were auctioned off.
+Power Computing shareholders were mailed Apple Computer shares representing their pro rata share in the now-defunct corporation.

 Anyone who had a Power Computing Macintosh clone was given a free upgrade up to Mac OS 8.1 by Apple under the Power Computing name.
 Ironically, this made Power Computing one of two Macintosh clones to get a Mac OS 8 upgrade disk (the other was UMAX, which got it under an agreement with Apple).
 Apple continued to provide technical support for any Power Computing machine until December 31, 2004.